nlarios/antaeus/README.md

 `billCustomer(id: Int)`
 * All the business logic for the billing is inside this method.
 The charging, the calculation of the total amount of the billing and the update of the database

+Steps of billing service:
+* For each customer get the pending invoices from the database
+* Call the charge method from the paymentProvider
+* If the customer is charged successfully the amount of the invoice is added to the totalAmount of the customer's billing
+* The totalAmount of the billing for the customer is calculated
+* A billing instance is created and is stored in the database.
+    (Even if the totalAmount of billing is zero is still stored in the database for logging and archive reasons)

 ### Scheduler
-The scheduler i
+The scheduler class is:

+`PaymentScheduler`

-For the scheduling of the payment service the `Timer().schedule()` function is used  from the java.util.timer package.
+For the scheduling of the payment service the `Timer().schedule()` function is used from `kotlin-stdlib/kotlin.concurrent/java.util.Timer/` schedule  package.
-This function Schedules an action to be executed at the specified time.
+This function schedules an action to be executed at the specified time.
 The method that was implemented is:
 ```
 scheduleNextPayment(billingAction: ((String) -> List<Billing?>?), date: Date = calculateNextBillingDate())
 ```
-This method has as a parameter the billing action with is the main Billing method from BillingService. and the date, where it calculates the next payment day.
+This method has as a parameter the billing action with is the main Billing method from BillingService (BillAllCustomers). and the date, where it calculates the next payment day.

 Having the date as a parameter is also helpful for the testing of the sceduler